This page contains affiliate links. Please read our disclosure for more info.

 As huge Disney fans we had to visit when we were in Los Angeles, but we only had one day to visit.

 Most people advise focusing on just one park—usually the classic Disneyland.
-This isn’t a bad idea as there’s so much to see (especially now the new Star Wars land has opened), but we decided to squeeze them both in.
+This isn’t a bad idea as there’s so much to see (especially now Star Wars land has opened), but we decided to squeeze them both in.

 We discovered that yes, it is possible to visit both Disneyland and California Adventure in one day.
 You won’t see everything (although we hit all the highlights), but you’ll have a lot of fun.